sudharsanbaskaran09-eng/aws-solutions-architect-projects/project-07-Monitoring & Alerting-System/README.md

 # AWS Cloud Monitoring & Alerting System (CloudWatch + SNS)
- and alerting system on AWS** using **Amazon EC2, CloudWatch, and SNS**. nds **email alerts** when the threshold is exceeded.
-This is a common production pattern used for infrastructure monitoring.
+ and alerting system on AWS** using **Amazon EC2, CloudWatch, and SNS**.

----

 # Architecture Overview
  SNS → Email Notification